 With over 30 years of experience in Catholic Education, I am both proud and honoured to be in the role of Principal of St Joseph’s School.
 Founded in 1927 by the Sisters of Mercy, we at St Joseph’s honour and respect our heritage and traditions by continually reflecting on how we live out the Mercy charism and the vision of Catherine McAuley, responsive to today’s needs.

 Our passionate and inspired staff have the best interests of the children at heart, with a focus on developing strong relationships and connections with each child.
-We do this through developing positive learning cultures in our learning habitats and welcoming families into partnership of learning.
+We do this through developing positive learning cultures in our learning habitats and welcoming families into a partnership of learning.
 We strive to provide experiences where the Catholic faith is explored and developed with a strong sense of joy, hope and optimism.
 I believe that this, together with resilience, is imperative to a child’s success in life and is a major contributing factor to a child’s overall development and well-being.

 The needs of our students as modern learners are different from when many parents including myself, went to school.
 The world is different and with the power of the internet and digital environments, the way we engage students in their learning and the spaces we create for them to learn in need to be different.
 We want our children to be challenged and to use failure as a step in learning.
 I am energised, enthusiastic and excited about the recent improvements we have made to the way we teach and to our school, introducing Innovative Learning Environments which we call ‘Learning Habitats’.
 I know that what we have created best meets the needs of our students both for now and the future.